 These fundamental skills have not changed over the years and a good Business Analyst is strong in all of these areas.
 However, in some cases the role of a BA has degenerated into simply writing requirements documents.

 What Is Wrong With the Traditional Business Analyst Role?

 The problems with the Traditional Business Analyst role are essentially the same as a Traditional Project Management role.

-- Emphasis on Creativity and Innovation – In the past, the primary emphasis in many projects has been on planning and control to achieve predictability of project costs and schedules.
-Competitive pressures today have created a need to put more emphasis on creativity and innovation to maximize the business value of the solution.
 An over-emphasis on planning and control can destroy creativity and innovation.
-Can you imagine trying to develop the next generation of a very innovative product like a new iPhone using a traditional, plan-driven approach based on developing detailed requirements for the product upfront?
+Can you imagine trying to develop the next generation of a very innovative product like a new iPhone using a traditional, plan-driven approach?
+It would be impossible to do that based on developing detailed requirements for the product upfront.

 How Do Agile Requirements Work?

-- In a project with a high level of uncertainty, it would be foolish to try to develop detailed requirements prior to the start of the project and the requirements might be limited to an overall vision and high-level requirements that the project must meet.
-More detailed requirements would be further elaborated as the project is in progress based on direct feedback and inputs from the users.
+In a project with a high level of uncertainty, it would be foolish to try to develop detailed requirements prior to the start of the project.

 There are several key differences in an Agile approach: